engineyard/ey-cookbooks-stable-v5/custom-cookbooks/resque/cookbooks/custom-resque/README.md

 If you do not have `cookbooks/ey-custom` on your app repository, you can copy `custom-cookbooks/resque/cookbooks/ey-custom` to `/path/to/app/cookbooks`.

+## Dependencies

+`resque` depends on Redis.
+We recommend using the [Redis recipe](https://github.com/engineyard/ey-cookbooks-stable-v5/tree/master/cookbooks/redis) to setup Redis on the environment.

 ## Customizations

 All customizations go to `cookbooks/custom-resque/attributes/default.rb`.